MiltonGreat/Supplier-Selection/README.md

 - Use classification models to predict supplier categories.
 - Apply clustering to group suppliers into performance-based clusters.
 - Visualize supplier data and clustering results to highlight patterns and insights.

+### Problem Statement

+Evaluating supplier performance is essential for maintaining a resilient supply chain.
+This project focuses on analyzing supplier metrics to identify the most reliable and cost-effective partners for a fashion and beauty startup.

 ### Dataset